MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/resources/dynamics_profile.md

 ---
-title: permissionSet resource type | Microsoft Docs
+title: profile resource type | Microsoft Docs
-description: A permission set object in Dynamics 365 Business Central.
+description: A profile object in Dynamics 365 Business Central.
 author: SusanneWindfeldPedersen
 ms.service: "dynamics365-business-central"
 ms.topic: reference
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 04/01/2021
+ms.date: 05/05/2021
 ms.author: solsen
 ---

-# permissionSet resource type
+# profile resource type

 <!-- START>DO_NOT_EDIT -->
 <!-- IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT. -->
-Represents a permission set in [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)].
+Represents a profile in [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)].

 > [!NOTE]
 > For information about enabling APIs for [!INCLUDE [prod_short](../../includes/prod_short.md)] see [Enabling the APIs for Dynamics 365 Business Central](/dynamics365/dynamics-nav/api-reference/v2.0/enabling-apis-for-dynamics-nav).